cp2mkc0c023760he/2024-Final-Project/README.md

   * Seem to detect different patterns (different best predicted symbols)
   * Require more testing on other symbols to evaluate its performance

-* Creating a dataset is a complex task (missing data, holidays, timezones, etc..) - we spent maybe to much time trying to create it
+* Creating a dataset is a complex task (missing data, holidays, timezones, etc..)
-* LSTM performs better with only one hidden layer → vanishing gradient
+* LSTM performs better with only one hidden layer → vanishing/exploding  gradient
 * Missing feature engineering step - since financial data has a lot of indicators we might leverage it.
-* Classical ML algorithms might perform better → initial results of +60% accuracy in test with XGboost and little feature engineering → require less GPU resources (cheaper to use)
+* Classical ML algorithms might perform better → initial results of +60% accuracy in test with XGboost and little feature engineering → require less GPU resources (cheaper to train)
-* Simple operations (e.g. backtesting) become complex and need to be optimized when dealing with huge dataset.
+* Simple operations (e.g. backtesting) become complex and need to be optimized when dealing with a huge dataset.
-* Working with git earlier to showcase progress and standardize steps
+* Working with git earlier to showcase progress and standardize steps.

 ## References